ig-emediplan/specification/chmed16a/prescription.md

 Medication plans are a central pillar of any eHealth solution.
 To enable interoperability between eHealth systems in Switzerland, the organisation "[IG eMediplan](https://emediplan.ch/)" was founded in 2016.
 Its aim is to support and provide public, open source, medication plan formats used by a broad group of stakeholders from the public and private sectors.

-This paper describes the currently proposed specification and reference implementation of the object model for an electronic prescription, the so-called CHMED16A.
+This paper describes the currently proposed specification and reference implementation of the object model for an electronic prescription, the so-called CHMED16A - Prescription.

 > [!IMPORTANT]
 > This is the specification for using CHMED16A in the context of prescriptions.